 I am going to be road tripping with our kids soon and wondered if you had any suggestions or tips before we leave?

-I’ve gotten this question (or a version of it) a few times recently so I thought I’d share the advice I’ve given about road tripping with kids here in case it could be helpful to others as well.
+I’ve gotten this question (or a version of it) a few times recently so I thought I’d share my tips for road tripping with kids here in case it could be helpful to others as well.
 While none of what I’m about to say is rocket science, hopefully it will either confirm what you already believe to be true or offer a tip or two that you may not have already.

 - I use Roadtrippers.com to help me plan our routes and pick out things of interest along the way.
 They have an app for my phone and my husband and I each are able to reference (or update) our travel plans on our own devices.
 It is because of this website that we have found quirky stops such as a complete replica of the “UP” house in Utah, the Cadillac graveyard (which you get to leave your own mark with spray paint) in Texas, or a gigantic replica of Van Gogh’s sunflower painting in Kansas.
 I also use Trip Advisor and Yelp particularly when I’ve located a possible place to visit or activity to do and I want to get additional feedback and reviews.